 NIMDTA trains clinical and educational supervisors and recommends them to the General Medical Council (GMC) for recognition of their role.
 NIMDTA selects, appoints, trains and develops educational leaders for foundation, core and specialty medical and dental training programmes throughout NI.

-NIMDTA is accountable to the General Medical Council (GMC) for ensuring that the standards set by the GMC for medical training, educational structures and processes are achieved.
-The Postgraduate Medical Dean, as the ‘Responsible Officer’ for doctors in training, has a statutory role in making recommendations to the GMC to support the revalidation of trainees.
+NIMDTA is accountable to the GMC for ensuring that the standards set by the GMC for medical training, educational structures and processes are achieved.
 Revalidation is the process by which the GMC confirms that doctors are up to date and fit to practice.
-NIMDTA also works to the standards in the COPDEND framework for the quality development of postgraduate Dental training in the UK.
+NIMDTA is the Designated Body for doctors in training and has a statutory role in making recommendations to the GMC to support the revalidation of trainees.
+NIMDTA works to the standards in the COPDEND framework for the Quality Development of postgraduate Dental training in the UK.

 NIMDTA enhances the standard and safety of patient care through the organisation and delivery of career development for general medical and dental practitioners and dental care professionals.
 It also supports the career development of general medical practitioners and the requirements for revalidation through the management and delivery of GP appraisal.

 NIMDTA has been integrated as the lead employer for Doctors and Dentists in training (DDiT) across the HSC.
 The aim of this service is to provide a high quality continuous employment experience for DDiT.

 NIMDTA plays a key role in attracting DDiT to the HSC, and in creating an environment where they wish to continue to remain practising within the HSC.

 NIMDTA carries out these roles on behalf of the DoH by focussing on the needs of people (population, trainees, trainers and NIMDTA staff), in partnership with key stakeholders and by upholding the HSC Values – openness and honesty, compassion, excellence and working together.